mvdb01/wrangling-genomics/_episodes/02-quality-control.md

 If we were working on our local computers, we'd be able to look at each of these HTML files by opening them in a web browser.

-However, these files are currently sitting on our remote AWS instance, where our local computer can't see them.
+However, these files are currently sitting on our remote cloud instance, where our local computer can't see them.
-And, since we are only logging into the AWS instance via the command line - it doesn't have any web browser setup to display these files either.
+And, since we are only logging into the cloud instance via the command line - it doesn't have any web browser setup to display these files either.